Christmassy Decor That’s OK To Display All Year Round!

 But if you think your house looks bare without them and you are missing a bit of shimmer and sparkle, don’t worry; like the proverbial puppy, some decorations are not just for Christmas!
 So here’s a round up of those finishing touches you can leave on display and get away with:

 Tealight Houses & Candles

 Antlers and Angel Wings

 You may have displayed faux antlers on your table or fireplace for Christmas, or a pair of angel wings wall decor, but don’t pack them away as these decorative items give a very eclectic look and can work in a rustic interior throughout the year, adding interest and individuality to a space.

 Branch with hanging decorations

 A natural branch is a great replacement once the Christmas tree has been taken down.
-Suspend it from the ceiling above a dining table or attach to a wall above a sofa, then decorate with less overtly-Christmassy decorations, such as these beautiful gold leaves from Nkuku or their charming Sankari brass decorations:
+Suspend it from the ceiling above a dining table or attach to a wall above a sofa, then decorate with less overtly-Christmassy decorations – there’s a nice offering at Nkuku such as these Tiny Kiko frames which make a great replacement for Christmas baubles and can decorate any corner of the home.

 Sequined cushions and baskets

 Fairy, String and Festoon Lights

 There are so many types of fairy/string/festoon lights on the market now that we don’t only associate them only with Christmas and it is totally ok to drape them over shelves or headboards, wrap around a fireside basket of logs or entwine around a tall cactus plant!
 When used outside on patios and balconies, or circled around tree branches, they look really attractive and add a special charm.

 Honeycomb paper balls are a popular trend at Christmas, adorning people’s stair banisters and hanging from ceilings and above dining tables.
 If you pick less Christmassy colours and look for grey, navy, blush pink etc or pops of bright colour such as yellow they add such an element of fun – great in a kid’s room, too and cheap to decorate with.
 I really like the stone grey and mustard/ochre ones from Rockett St George.